HL7/davinci-ecdx/input/pagecontent/background.md

 Payers also require clinical data from the provider ordering or providing services to document prior authorization, claims processing, audit submitted claims, to confirm medical necessity and appropriateness.
 Clinical data is used by Payers to create risk profiles for members for value-based care contracts and population health adjustments.
 Quality reporting requirements and quality care scoring all require clinical data for evaluating clinical performance and outcomes.
 {:.new-content}

-The payer's health record needs to be attributed based on the actual contributing provider.
-In other words, the record needs to be attributed to the individual that made the assertion.
-If an *Electronic Health Information Exchange* (HIE) retains that information in a non-repudiable manner, then it would be acceptable for a payer's health record to be based on an aggregation created by an HIE.
-However, not all HIEs do this (and not for all records).
-Where attribution is not present or non-repudiable, then HIE content is not acceptable for most payer use-cases.
-{:.bg-warning}

 ### What Information is Needed?

 A sampling of the type of information needed by Payers includes: